ifzz/dr_ge/README.md

     #include "dr_ge.h"
     ```

-You may need to link to some system level libraries
+You may need to link to some system level libraries which are detailed in
+dr_ge.h.

 In the future cloning repositories will be optional and the entire engine,
 including dependencies, will be wholly contained within a single .h file.